terejoe/100-days-of-javascript-code/README.md

 # 100-days-of-javascript-code
-Day-5
+Day-6
-A program that increses and decreases by the click of a button.
+A program that slides through images with just a click.